-Lighten up your next meal with Tuna Salad Stuffed Jumbo Shells.
+Lighten up your next meal with Jumbo Stuffed Shells With Tuna Salad.
 These are perfect served cold with a side salad for lunch or made warm and crispy by popping into the oven with a sprinkle of breadcrumbs and parmesan for a more substantial dinner.
 Easily made gluten-free by using a gluten-free shell.
 Always a favourite with the kids and a great meal planning option if you like to have things made up and ready to go for a busy week ahead.

 We are HUGE tuna salad fans in this house.

-I swear my kids would eat tuna sandwiches every day if I let them….which I don’t.
+I swear my kids would eat tuna sandwiches every day if I let them!

 Instead, I like to change things up, and tuna salad stuffed jumbo shells are the perfect way to do just that.

-How To Serve Up These Stuffed Jumbo Shells
+How To Make and Serve Up These Tuna Salad Stuffed Shells

-Cook the pasta, stuff them with the tuna salad and serve as-is for a light lunch.
+Simply cook the pasta, stuff the cooked pasta shells with the prepared tuna salad, and serve as-is for a light lunch.

-Or take it one step further and pop them into a baking dish, sprinkle on some breadcrumbs and parmesan, bake for 10 minutes and serve with a side salad for a substantial lunch.
+Or you can always take it one step further (my favourite way to prepare them), and pop the stuffed shells into a baking dish, sprinkle on some breadcrumbs and parmesan, bake for 10 minutes and serve with a side salad for a more substantial lunch or dinner.

-- pour over a nice creamy bechamel before baking for a twist on a tuna casserole
+- pour over a nice creamy bechamel before baking for a twist on tuna casserole.

 My pasta shell ripped.